 - the induction and continuous development training programs for Responsible Persons;

 - the ongoing monitoring of Responsible Persons, including declarations of a conflict of interest, to ensure that the requirements of the APRA Prudential Standard are being met; and

 - The steps that may be taken if a Responsible Person is required to be removed from his or her position.

 The ethical and behavioural standards expected of employees, as well as general terms and conditions of employment are captured in a series of policies that collectively govern human resources management.

 We regularly review our Human Resources policies to ensure they align with changing community expectations and position Equip as an employer of choice, as well as complying with relevant legislation.

-Equip’s Outsourcing Policy applies to all material business activities of the Equip Trustee that are to be outsourced or have been outsourced.
-It defines the material service providers and the method used to appoint and monitor the performance of these providers.
+The Trustee’s Supplier Management Framework applies to all material business activities of the Equip Trustee, that are to be outsourced or have been outsourced.
+It defines the material outsourced providers and the method used to appoint and monitor the performance of these suppliers.

 Policy on the management and use of reserves